The little boat that crossed the mountain. Part 2

 What if it had come off and killed somebody?
 Where could it have come off?
 Why didn’t I see it fly off?
 OMG!!!
 So I checked over the rest of the trailer.
 Every wheel nut was loose.
 Even the nut under the tow ball was loose!
 I tightened up everything I could find, and without knowing what else to do, turned around to exit the rest area back onto the highway.
 And there… right beside the entrance, just resting gently out of the way with the metal cap still just sitting in there, was the wheel just waiting for me to come and pick it up.
 Amazing.
 No wheel nuts, but at least I had not lost my mag wheel.
 Just when I thought my luck had turned, it came back.
 But these things come in 3’s, so I did a quick risk assessment on what could go wrong next.

 I arrived at Peter’s place where Edelweiss was waiting patiently in her damn home.
-We discussed the situation, and although John IMG_1211wasn’t going to fly in till the next day, we decided to go ahead and pull her out on 3 wheels.
+We discussed the situation, and although John wasn’t going to fly in till the next day, we decided to go ahead and pull her out on 3 wheels.
 So I set to the next task in the process of setting up the bunks.
 I was not feeling confident on how this was going to go, but fortunately the old trailer which Pete had borrowed in the past when Edelweiss had to be transported was right there, so we could measure the position of the rollers and transfer this to the bunks.

 The bunks were selected on advice from members of the steamboat association, in particularly Mick in Perth who pointed out that rollers applied all the weight to one point on the hull which didn’t matter so much with fiberglass boats, but wooden boats are more sensitive to this and bearing the load over a greater area would be desirable.
 The bunks were essentially a long plank of treated pine board, covered with synthetic carpet with 4 1 ½ square tubes to support them off the trailer.
 Of course all the weight would be carried by the rollers under the keel, and the bunks just support her to keep her upright.